Here are some of the dedicated Webcentre staff:

 Email Vicki she doesn't bite.
 Honest.

-I picked up a degree in Psychology at the University of Canterbury while working there, and moved on to many years at Tower Financial Advisory Services, fewer at Mountfort Park Accommodation Limited, and a brief spell of Temp work for a variety of others.
+I picked up a degree in Psychology at the University of Canterbury while working there, and moved on to many years at Tower Financial Advisory Services, fewer at Mountfort Park Accommodation Limited, and was very happy to move to Webcentre Ltd many years ago.

 When I have several spare moments in a row I read, embroider, knit, sew, make lace and teach all of the above.